Periodontics

 Category: Periodontics

-49) A patient has recession and reduced interdental papilla.
+49) A patient has erythematous gingiva, bleeding on probing, and deep pockets (7-11 mm).
 What is the management?

 50 / 56